mut0u/system-configure/README.md

 system-configure
 ================

-this is my system configure file for back up
+This is my ubunut system configure file for back up